 The first time I lived in Europe (I know, kick me) was nine years ago, in 2009, to study abroad in the Netherlands.
 Ask any American college student studying abroad, and we’ll tell you—one of the best parts of it is being able to legally drink.
 I was a bit of a late bloomer when…Read More

 “Is that…raw chicken?
 On the windshield?”
 We peered closer.
-It was the first day of 2018, we’d just come downstairs in search of breakfast and the beach, and it was, indeed, a piece of raw chicken wing between the windshield and the wiper.
-“Must have been one hell of a weird and wild party,” we…Read More
+When we were making a list of things to do in Cape Town, South Africa, we wanted wine, waves, and wandering.
+But chicken wings?
+It was the first day of 2018, we’d just come downstairs in search of breakfast and the beach, and it was, indeed,…Read More

 “Tell me why you’ve always wanted to go to Scotland,” Tim says.
 We are fresh out of Edinburgh, heading north into the Highlands.
 Tim has spent the last three months on business in the UK, so driving on the left side of the road doesn’t faze him, though it is still strange for me to…Read More